McLane Stadium

 McLane Stadium is an American football stadium in Waco, Texas owned and operated by Baylor University.
-Originally named "Baylor Stadium", the facility's name was changed to "McLane Stadium" in December 2013 to honor Baylor alumnus and business magnate Drayton McLane, Jr., who provided the lead gift in the fundraising campaign for the stadium construction.
+Originally named Baylor Stadium, the facility's name was changed to its current name in December 2013 to honor Baylor alumnus and business magnate Drayton McLane, Jr., who provided the lead gift in the fundraising campaign for the stadium construction.
 Baylor's first game at McLane was played August 31, 2014, with the Bears defeating SMU 45–0.
-The stadium has a capacity of 45,140 spectators and was designed to be expandable to a capacity of 55,000 as future needs require.
+The stadium has a capacity of 50,223 spectators and was designed to be expandable to a capacity of 55,000 as future needs require.
 McLane Stadium replaced Floyd Casey Stadium as the home field for the Baylor Bears football program.

 Events

 The first college football game in McLane Stadium was a 45–0 Baylor win over SMU, in the 2014 season opener, on August 31, 2014.
 The Bears followed up their first victory with a 70-6 win over FCS opponent Northwestern State.
 With the first points from an opponent being from Northwestern State Kicker, Chris Moore.

 In addition to sporting events, Baylor and the city of Waco plan to use the venue to host concerts and other community events such as The Gathering (a local gathering of churches on Palm Sunday).
 The stadium features the Baylor Club, a dining and event space located on the stadium's west side.
 The Baylor Club ballroom offers floor-to-ceiling windows overlooking the field and panoramic views of the Brazos River and Waco.